VictoriaMetrics/VictoriaMetrics/docs/README.md

   -search.maxTSDBStatusSeries int
      The maximum number of time series, which can be processed during the call to /api/v1/status/tsdb.
 This option allows limiting memory usage (default 10000000)
   -search.maxTagKeys int
-     The maximum number of tag keys returned from /api/v1/labels (default 100000) -search.maxTagValueSuffixesPerSearch int
+     The maximum number of tag keys returned from /api/v1/labels .
+See also -search.maxLabelsAPISeries and -search.maxLabelsAPIDuration (default 100000)
+  -search.maxTagValueSuffixesPerSearch int
      The maximum number of tag value suffixes returned from /metrics/find (default 100000) -search.maxTagValues int
-     The maximum number of tag values returned from /api/v1/label/<label_name>/values (default 100000) -search.maxUniqueTimeseries int
+     The maximum number of tag values returned from /api/v1/label/<label_name>/values .
+See also -search.maxLabelsAPISeries and -search.maxLabelsAPIDuration (default 100000)
+  -search.maxUniqueTimeseries int
      The maximum number of unique time series, which can be selected during /api/v1/query and /api/v1/query_range queries.
 This option allows limiting memory usage (default 300000)
   -search.maxWorkersPerQuery int